 Articles and detailed tables containing both national and state data are published regularly in the BLS online publications, Beyond the Numbers (BTN), Monthly Labor Review (MLR), The Economics Daily (TED), and other publications.
-There are also some articles in the no-longer-published Compensation and Working Conditions that are accessible on the BLS website through the MLR online library.
+There are also some articles in the no-longer-published Compensation and Working Conditions.

-A list of some of the articles, as well as special compendiums with both SOII and CFOI data, can be found on the IIF publications page.
+A list of some of the articles, additional fact sheets, as well as archived special studies and compendiums with both Survey of Occupational Injuries and Illnesses and CFOI data, can be found on the Injuries, Illnesses, and Fatalities (IFF) publications page.